-VOLUNTARY RESOLUTION PROCESS
+3. INFORMAL RESOLUTION PROCESS

-Once the University has taken appropriate steps to investigate, which may depend on the specific facts and circumstances of the matter, and the Complainant has decided to pursue the complaint, either the Complainant or the Respondent may request voluntary resolution in lieu of disciplinary resolution.
-All requests for voluntary resolution must be in writing.
-The parties are not required to attempt voluntary resolution, and voluntary resolution is not appropriate for all types of alleged conduct.
-The University shall determine if the matter is eligible for voluntary resolution.
+At any time after the filing of a formal complaint, either the Complainant or Respondent may request informal resolution in lieu of formal resolution.
+All requests for informal resolution must be in writing to the Title IX Coordinator.
+The parties are not required to attempt informal resolution, and informal resolution is not appropriate for all types of alleged conduct.
+The University shall determine if the matter is eligible for informal resolution.

-If the University has determined the matter is eligible for voluntary resolution and both parties consent to the process in writing, the matter will be referred to the appropriate University official or third party engaged by the University to facilitate the process.
-Both parties may consult with an Advisor before and during the voluntary resolution process, and the Advisor may accompany the Complainant or Respondent to any meetings in connection with the process.
+If the University has determined the matter is eligible for informal resolution and both parties consent to the process in writing, the matter will be referred to the appropriate University official or third party engaged by the University to facilitate the process.
+Both parties may consult with an advisor before and during the informal resolution process, and the advisor may accompany the Complainant or Respondent to any meetings in connection with the process.
 Any agreed upon resolution reached by the parties is subject to the University's final approval.
 This includes any resolution reached by the parties without the University's active participation or involvement.

-At any time, either party may elect to discontinue the voluntary resolution process by providing written notice to the designated University official.
-The University reserves the right to discontinue the voluntary resolution process: if information becomes available which makes the matter ineligible for voluntary resolution; if there are health or safety concerns that have not been adequately addressed; if an acceptable resolution cannot be reached between the parties; or under other appropriate circumstances.
+At any time, either party may elect to discontinue the informal resolution process by providing written notice to the designated University official.
+The University reserves the right to discontinue the informal resolution process: if information becomes available which makes the matter ineligible for informal resolution; if there are health or safety concerns that have not been adequately addressed; if an acceptable resolution cannot be reached between the parties; or under other appropriate circumstances.

-Once the voluntary resolution reaches an agreedupon conclusion, which must be approved by the University and acknowledged by the parties in writing, the matter will be considered resolved and not eligible for further voluntary or disciplinary resolution.
-The voluntary resolution is not subject to appeal.
+Once the informal resolution reaches an agreed-upon conclusion, which must be approved by the University and acknowledged by the parties in writing, the matter will be considered resolved and not eligible for further informal or disciplinary resolution.
+The informal resolution is not subject to appeal.
 Alleged violations of the terms of the resolution, retaliation, or other violations will be considered a new and separate matter and will not reopen the original matter.